TinyMPC/TinyMPC/README.md

 * [Cite the related papers](https://tinympc.org/docs/citing/),
 * Put a star on this repository.

-**We are looking forward to hearing your success stories with TinyMPC!** Please share them with us.
+**Excited to hear your TinyMPC success stories—share them with us!**

 ## Bug reports and support